Ruan Bester is the founder and practicing veterinarian at the Royal Veterinary Center Macao opened in 2013. He has been in Macao since 2004.

-Ruan Bester is the founder and practicing veterinarian at the Royal Veterinary Center Macau opened in 2013.
-He is fluent in English and Afrikaans and has been in Macau since 2004.
+Ruan Bester is the founder and practicing veterinarian at the Royal Veterinary Center opened in 2013.
+He is fluent in English and Afrikaans and has been in Macao since 2004.

 Born 19 December 1974, in Pretoria, South Africa, Bester grew up on a big farm near Cape Town surrounded by a menagerie of exotic and wild animals, including spiders, snakes and birds.
 His passion for animals came at a young age, and he would often take spiders, scorpions and snakes to primary school, which delighted his classmates.